Kubernetes Networking with Calico Training Course

 - Install and configure Helm.

-- Create reproducible builds of Kubernetes applications.
+- Develop reproducible builds for Kubernetes applications.

-- Share applications as Helm charts.
+- Distribute applications as Helm charts.

-- Manage releases of Helm packages.
+- Manage Helm package releases.

 Introduction to Minikube and Kubernetes